 Consumers love watching influencers unbox products or compare several products at once.
 These videos help your customers make a wise purchase, and they can also generate excitement at the prospect of having the product for themselves.

-This event page should include any critical details, as well as sign-up instructions and ways to engage your brand during the event.
+This event page should include any necessary details, as well as sign-up instructions and ways to engage with your brand during the event.
 If you’re co-hosting an event with your influencer, be sure to collaborate with that influencer when creating your event page.

-After the event, you may want to upload the live event to your brand social pages and embed the video on your website.
+After the event, you may want to upload the live event to your brand’s social pages and embed the video on your website.

 Similar to your event page, it’s always a good idea to create a separate web page for your contests.
-Not only will this offer you a central location from which to share all the contest rules and prizes, but the web page link will be easy to share for your influencers.
+Not only will this offer you a central location from which to share all the contest rules and prizes, but the URL will be easy to share for your influencers.

-At the end of the event, you can use a web page to declare the winner and promote your next contest.
+At the end of the event, you can use the same page or a new one to declare the winner and promote your next contest.

 If you publish blogs on your website, influencers make great guest bloggers.
 Influencers tend to be highly knowledgeable about your customer pain points.
 Additionally, featuring a post from a famous blogger can increase excitement about your blog.

 When using influencers for guest blogs, make sure they are qualified to speak to a particular topic.
 It’s often best to ask the influencer what they feel comfortable writing about and how the topic will benefit your audience.

 An influencer-friendly website does two main things: